bistro-its-berkeley/BISTRO-Starter-Kit/README.md

 Your will generate a set of inputs (where a set of inputs can be thought of as a policy--find more on this in the [Problem Statement](https://github.com/vgolfier/Uber-Prize-Starter-Kit/blob/master/docs/Problem_statement_Sioux_Faux_Phase1) to optimize the transportation system of Sioux Faux, based upon the criteria given in the Problem Statement.
 Solutions will be judged using the scoring function, and your goal is to achieve the **highest score**.
 In the event of ties, solutions will be further assessed on their performance with respect to other key metrics. *(Note to organizers: metrics [X,Y,Z] + the explanation, potentially?
 TBD)*.

-Once you have a solution, you should submit:
-* your **best outputs (.zip)**
-* a **brief explanation on your methodology (.doc)**: For example: how did you solve the optimization problem?
-What was the motivation behind your approach?
-What did you try?
-What failed?
-Is there some room for improvement?
-* any comments on this starter kit repository (as pull requests) if you see any unclear information or have any suggestions for improvements.

-For info on how to submit, read this [tutorial](https://github.com/vgolfier/Uber-Prize-Starter-Kit/blob/master/docs/What_and_how_to_submit%3F.md).
+For info on how to submit, plaes see here [tutorial](https://github.com/vgolfier/Uber-Prize-Starter-Kit/blob/master/docs/What_and_how_to_submit%3F.md).

 ## What can I find in this repository?